The blow-up of a singularity at the module of derivations: Blow-up of rational surface singularities

-We denote as $A_{n}$ the normal toric surface corresponding to $\Gamma_{n}$, i.e., $A_{n}=V(xz-y^{n+1})$. \end{definition} Now, we need the combinatorial construction of the blow-up of a monomial ideal in a toric variety (for more details of this construction, see \cite[Section 2.6]{GT}).
+We denote by $A_{n}$ the normal toric surface corresponding to $\Gamma_n$.
+The embedding of this variety in $\CC^3$ is given by the equation $A_n=V(xz-y^{n+1})$ (see \cite[Theorem 2.3.1]{NeBook}). \end{definition} Now, we need the combinatorial construction of the blow-up of a monomial ideal in a toric variety (for more details of this construction, see \cite[Section 2.6]{GT}).